 When those kinds of decisions arise is when we will be most glad that we took the time to establish our lighthouses.
 Pull up that list of values and look it over.
 When weighing options, focus on the decisions that best fulfill the values you’ve been talking about.
 Discard the options that don’t.

 That values list may not tell us exactly which way to turn our ship, but it will definitely help us avoid the biggest rocks, and we’ll never be sorry about that.

 Shine the light in the storm.
 Lighthouse leadership shines brightest when it is darkest.
 When the Madeira crashed into the rocks and Fred Benson jumped onto the cliff, his light was shining bright.
 He valued the team, and eight men lived because of his leadership.

 It is our actions in those moments that reveal the truth of who we are and what we believe.
-If we are to consider ourselves leaders, than our actions must fit those values, even if it means jumping ship and risking everything to climb an icy cliff to save the team.
+If we are to consider ourselves leaders, then our actions must fit those values, even if it means jumping ship and risking everything to climb an icy cliff to save the team.

 If we act against those values, it’s like cutting the barge adrift and turning off the lighthouse.
-The team will be left to the mercy of the storm, and their respect for us as leaders will sink just as rapidly as the Maidera did.
+The team will be left to the mercy of the storm, and their respect for us as leaders will sink just as rapidly as the Madeira did.

 Lighthouse Leadership – The Takeaway

 During that Great Lakes storm of 1905, the captain of the Edenborn floundered in the dark and destroyed his ship.
 Perhaps a lighthouse would have helped him find safety.